-Chicago Fed: Economic Activity
+Chicago Fed: Economic Growth Increased in July

 The Chicago Fed's National Activity Index (CFNAI) is a monthly indicator designed to gauge overall economic activity and related inflationary pressure.
 It is a composite of 85 monthly indicators as explained in this background PDF file on the Chicago Fed's website.
 The index is constructed so a zero value for the index indicates that the national economy is expanding at its historical trend rate of growth.
 Negative values indicate below-average growth, and positive values indicate above-average growth.

 The first chart below shows the recent behavior of the index since 2007.
 The red dots show the indicator itself, which is quite noisy, together with the 3-month moving average (CFNAI-MA3), which is more useful as an indicator of the actual trend for coincident economic activity.

 For a broad historical context, here is the complete CFNAI historical series dating from March 1967.

 The next chart highlights the -0.7 level.
 The Chicago Fed explains:

 When the CFNAI-MA3 value moves below -0.70 following a period of economic expansion, there is an increasing likelihood that a recession has begun.
 Conversely, when the CFNAI-MA3 value moves above -0.70 following a period of economic contraction, there is an increasing likelihood that a recession has ended.